 Budget cuts mean the FCC has fewer enforcement personnel, especially outside the biggest metro areas, which means that they might need to travel from hours away to snoop out a suspected pirate.
 Plus even local FCC staff don’t want to work outside business hours if they don’t have to, so broadcasting after 5 PM and on weekends makes you more of a pain to track down.
 Also, the more unpredictable your broadcasts are, the harder they are to track down, too.

 Change locations or go mobile.
 Broadcasting from different locations means more work for anyone who wants to find you.
-All of these transmitters we mentioned above run on 12V DC which and so they can be easily adapted to run from your car’s 12V outlet.
+All of the 15 watt transmitters we mentioned above run on 12V DC which and so they can be easily adapted to run from your car’s 12V outlet.
 Or you can get a 12v mobile battery like the ones made to jump car batteries if you don’t want to be tied to a car.
+Most of the 30 and 50 watt transmitters use 120v AC power.
+But today you can get robust portable battery packs meant to power appliances off-grid or during a power outage that should work very well – some even recharge with solar.

 Be thoughtful with publicity.
 When supporting direct action you’ll likely want to let participants know the frequency in advance, and know to bring radios.
 That’s fine, as long as you keep in mind that the cops will likely find out and tune in, too.
 With a few notable exceptions, local cops don’t enforce broadcast laws.